Knee Replacement FAQs

 The decision to return to work primarily rests with you depending on your recovery and the demands of your job.
 Depending on your occupation, this can range from 6 weeks – 3 months.
 Most patients return to light duty first and then advance as tolerated.
 It is important that you plan accordingly to avoid any issues with your employer.

 Your prosthetic knee will never be like the native, self-remodeling, and shock-absorbing knee that you were born with.
 After surgery, you will be encouraged to gradually resume the activities you enjoy as you progress with recovery.
 However, you are cautioned to avoid high-impact activities such as jumping and long-distance running as it is not clear how these activities may impact your knee replacement in the long-term.
 Return to sports is not recommended until after 3 months from surgery.

 What are the potential complications of knee replacement?

 Although infrequent, there are several potential complications associated with knee replacement.
 These include:

-- Infection (most common cause of early failure).
+- Infection (common cause of early failure).

-- Tendon and/or ligament rupture.
+- Tendon and/or ligament injury.